-Synopsis: This resource includes workshop materials (PowerPoint slides and handouts) designed to facilitate discussion with groups of students who may or may not be interested in teaching themselves, in a variety of contexts.
+Synopsis: This resource includes interactive presentation materials (PowerPoint slides and handouts) designed to facilitate discussion with students who may or may not be interested in teaching themselves, in a variety of contexts.

 Use these materials during an interactive presentation such as an information session about careers, in a major or non-major course, a student club meeting, or a recruitment event.

 - Find local teacher salary data (or ask GFO to mine your data below) and modify the presentation

 - Look through the presentation.
 There are notes under each slide with explanations and suggestions

 - Add slides at the end about your program

 - Log your activity and register as a GFO Champion if you have not already done so